 In this section of our web page we will provide regular updates regarding our literacy and numeracy learning.
 We will endeavour to provide the information before we teach the content so that parents/carers can talk about it with their children if they wish.

-Please choose any three tasks from the learning wall opposite.
+Please choose any three tasks from the learning wall below.

 This home learning will be due in this term on the following dates: